Welcome to the “Educate and Entertain” Blog!

 Below you’ll find a series of articles, tips, encouragements, and how-to’s for musicians and other performing artists who work regionally (in any region) and would like to be making a great living doing it.

-(If you’re interested in becoming a household name, national touring, getting lots of radio play, selling downloads, etc, I’m sorry to say that I don’t have much to offer you…)
+(If you’re interested in becoming a household name, national touring, getting lots of radio play and Spotify streams, etc, I’m sorry to say that this blog doesn’t have much to offer you…)

 For the past 29 years, I’ve been supporting myself and my family of four as a regional performer and teaching artist.